-Sterilization is a procedure that closes or blocks your fallopian tubes so you can't get pregnant.
-(Your tubes are where eggs and sperm meet.
-If they can't meet, they can't hook up.)
+Sterilization is a procedure that closes or blocks the fallopian tubes so a person can't get pregnant.
 Penis owners also have a sterilization option—a vasectomy blocks the tubes that carry sperm.
 It's even safer and more effective than tubal sterilization.
-Talk to a health care provider to learn more and be sure to ask about state and federal requirements, like age restrictions and waiting periods.
+Talk to a health care provider to learn more and be sure to ask about state and federal requirements, such as age restrictions and waiting periods.

 Types of Sterilizations

-For women, Laparoscopy, Mini-laparotomy, and Laparotomy are sterilization procedures that require an incision.
+For people with vaginas, Laparoscopy, Mini-laparotomy, and Laparotomy are sterilization procedures that require an incision.
 Because these methods are surgical, they involve anesthesia.
 Recovery times vary from 1-2 days to a few weeks.

-The no-scalpel vasectomy method for men involves a tiny puncture that reaches his tubes, where they are then tied off, cauterized, or blocked.
+The no-scalpel vasectomy method for people with penises involves a tiny puncture that reaches the tubes, where they are then tied off, cauterized, or blocked.
 There’s no scarring, no stitches, and this procedure is known for healing quite fast without complications.

 Who should get the snip?

-Sterilization can be done for men or women, so if you’re planning to be with the same partner for a while, talk about who should get the snip.
+Sterilization can be done for anyone, so if a person is planning to be with the same partner for a while, talk about who should get the snip.

 No hormone worries

-If you don't want to use a hormonal method, this is one option.
-Plus, sterilization doesn't change your body's natural hormones—they'll still pump through your body just like they did before.
+For those who don't want to use a hormonal method, this is one option.
+Plus, sterilization doesn't change a body's natural hormones—they'll still pump through the body just like they did before.

 Your family's big enough